Gourang97/max-ai/docs/source/index.rst

 Max.ai comes equipped with utilities to store, process and transform data, automated feature engineeriing and a host of ML models - Classification, Clustering, Regression, Time-series and much more.

-You can refer to how to :ref:`quickstart` to install max.ai on your project.

-.. automodule:: max
-   :members:
-   :undoc-members:
-   :show-inheritance:

 .. toctree::
    :maxdepth: 4